JevaneswariK/northwind_business_intelligence_analysis/README.md

 - Validated date fields
 - Checked overall data consistency

+These checks helped ensure that the cleaned dataset was suitable for analytical reporting.

 ---

-# 📊 Power BI Dashboards
+# 📊 Power BI Report

+The Power BI report consists of **five interactive dashboards**, with each dashboard focusing on a specific business function.

+---

-## 1. Sales Performance Overview
+## 1. 📈 Sales Performance Overview

 ![Sales Performance Overview](screenshots/sales-performance-overview.png)

-Provides a high-level view of sales performance, revenue, orders, monthly revenue trends, and country-level performance.
+Provides a high-level view of sales performance, total revenue, total orders, monthly revenue trends, and country-level performance.

 ### Key Analysis